 Eph.
 4:11 “And He Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers.”

 Jeremy Bard was born and raised in Louisville, Kentucky.
-He graduated high school in 1994, then attended 2 years at Florida College before going on to the University of Louisville.
-He was married to his wife, Kim, in 1997, and they have 3 children.
+He graduated high school in 1994, then attended two years at Florida College before going on to the University of Louisville.
+He was married to his wife, Kim, in 1997, and they have three children.
 Preaching was not something that Jeremy went to school with the intention to do, but circumstances brought him to that place, and he is doing now exactly what he needs to be doing.
-He first began preaching at West Carrolton church of Christ in Dayton, OH, where he worked for several years.
-Then an opportunity to work with the church at Expressway church of Christ in Louisville, KY came along and he worked with that group for several years as well.
-He has also spent some time with the Southwest church of Christ in Lakeland, FL, before moving to work at Traders Point church of Christ in 2017.
+He first began preaching at West Carrolton church of Christ in Dayton, Ohio, where he worked for several years.
+Then an opportunity to work with the church at Expressway church of Christ in Louisville, Kentucky, came along and he worked with that group for several years as well.
+He has also spent some time with the Southwest church of Christ in Lakeland, Florida, before moving to work at Traders Point church of Christ in 2017.

 John Morgan spent most of his childhood in Paris, Kentucky, before moving to New Castle, Indiana, and graduating high school in 2003.
 He attended Butler University in Indianapolis, graduating in 2007 with a degree in Marketing.
 He married his wife, Ashley, in 2009, and has been blessed with two daughters since then.
 John never exactly planned to become an evangelist.
-He expressed an interest in having the occasional opportunity to preach God’s Word in 2013, and he became a part-time evangelist for Traders Point church of Christ in 2015.
-Over time, the Lord has continued to provide opportunities to preach and teach the gospel both at Traders Point and other places.
+However, he expressed an interest in having the occasional opportunity to preach God’s Word in 2013, became a part-time evangelist for Traders Point church of Christ in 2015, and, in 2022, became the second full-time evangelist.